konradzb/public_writeups/Cyber Apocalypse CTF 2022/WEB/Acnologia Portal/Acnologia_Portal.md

 The flag is hidden in the file `flag.txt` so there is no way by using only XSS to end the challnege.
 Source code was given, so let's see what other functions we have.

-The admin's behaviour is described in `bot.py` file, its his purpose is only review our bug report.
-More intrestnig part is in `routes.py`, there are 2 functions where admin's privileges are needed - `review_report()` and `firmware_update()`.
-The second one caught your attention, the functionality is described in detail in `util.py`.
+The admin's behaviour is described in `bot.py` file, its purpose is only to review our bug report.
+More intrestnig part is in `routes.py`, there are 2 methods where admin's privileges are needed - `review_report()` and `firmware_update()`.
+The second one caught our attention, the functionality is described in detail in `util.py`.

 ```python
 def extract_firmware(file):